skunkworxdark/prompt-tools/README.md

 ## Usage
 If you want to use these nodes then you will have to place the [prompt_tools.py](prompt_tools.py) file in the folder `".venv\Lib\site-packages\invokeai\app\invocations"`.

+For the near future there is a backup copy of the 3.1.1 version before the move of some of the tools to core [prompt_tools_311.py](prompt_tools_311.py).  **Warning** DO NOT use both versions at once as it will cause problems.

 ## Discord Link
 The discord link for discussion is :- [Prompt-Tools](https://discord.com/channels/1020123559063990373/1134084151386058803) .